tomas-stefano/morpheus/README.markdown

   <img src="https://github.com/tomas-stefano/morpheus/raw/master/images/there_is_no_spoon.png" alt="Morpheus" />
 </div>

-**Morpheus says: Do not try and bend the spoon.
+**Do not try and bend the spoon.
 That's impossible.
 Instead... only try to realize the truth ...
 There is no spoon.**

 There are many helpers methods in Morpheus gem.
 To know all just run: